betairylia/otSR-2/playstyles.md

 # osu!taiko playstyles

-This might be a heavy interactive visualization to load, and best viewed on some PC.
+This is a **heavy** interactive visualization to load, and best viewed on some PC.
 I have only tested it on my machine with Chrome, so be warned that there must have some problems ... ;x;

-Most of top-1500 players in taiko mode are included.
+Most of top-5000 players in taiko mode are included.
 Some are not since I cannot download their replays ... sorry.

 ------